High-Quality Jewelry Tumbling Media Manufacturer from China

 Because of the high specific gravity, zirconia balls replace steel tumbling media in some applications without rusting.

-Dry tumbling media used for dry polishing jewelry parts.
+Dry tumbling media is used for dry polishing jewelry parts.
 It is the final step of jewelry polishing.

 Inovatec developed jewelry tumbling media for over 20 years.